vmos1/cnn_supernova/README.md

 Jan 24, 2020
 # Introduction
-This repository contains codes used to train 2D layered CNNs for performing classification on supernova data.
+This repository contains codes used to train 2D layered CNNs for performing classification on supernova data (Artifact vs non-artifact).

 Tools for use for other datasets:
-1. Data visulizaiton
+1. Data visualization
 2. Training CNN
 3. Viewing model results: learning curves and predictions

 # Dataset
 The data can be found https://portal.nersc.gov/project/dessn/autoscan/ For further information refer: https://arxiv.org/abs/1504.02936v3

 # Important file locations: